mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Manoeuvre Drive
 9

-throttling back of the ship’s boat performance.
-Either way, the slow boat is comparable to the ship’s boat but trades speed for cargo space.
+throttling back of the ship's boat performance.
+Either way, the slow boat is comparable to the ship's boat but trades speed for cargo space.

 **TL12**^ **Tons Cost (MCr)**